fruGo-Team/fruGo/README.md

 **_As a merchant of fruGo, I would like:_**

-[ ] To view/edit my profile in order to provide accurate information my store
+[ ] To view/edit my profile in order to provide accurate information relating to my store

 [ ] Each customer must be signed in order to view the available products